 According to the announcement by the NCC on March 5, 2020, this round of adjustments applied to the wholesale tariffs for IP peering and domestic leased line services, which was subject to an adjustment by Δ CPI-7.48%.
-This round of adjustments also applied to the retail fees for xDSL and FTTx services (excluding ADSL, the services with downlink speed of 12 Mbps and below, and the services with downlink speeds of 300 Mbps and over), which was subject to an adjustment by Δ CPI-2.15%.
-The Δ CPI for 2022 that was used for the tariff adjustment starting from April 1, 2023 was 2.95%.
+This round of adjustments also applied to the retail fees for xDSL and FTTx services (excluding ADSL, the services with downlink speeds of 12 Mbps and below, and the services with downlink speeds of 300 Mbps and over), which was subject to an adjustment by Δ CPI-2.15%.
+The Δ CPI for 2023 was 2.49%, and the NCC announced for a freeze on tariff adjustment starting from April 1, 2023 to March 31, 2024.
 In addition, on March 15, 2024, the NCC announced that, effective from April 1, 2024, next round of adjustments applied to the wholesale tariffs for IP peering and domestic leased line services, which was subject to an adjustment by Δ CPI-5.09%.
 This round of adjustments also applied to the retail fees for xDSL and FTTx services (excluding ADSL, the services with downlink speed of 12 Mbps and below, and the services with downlink speeds of 300 Mbps and over), which was subject to an adjustment by Δ CPI-3.32%.
-The Δ CPI for 2023 that was used for the tariff reduction starting from April 1, 2024 was 2.50%.
+The Δ CPI for 2024 that was used for the tariff reduction starting from April 1, 2025 was 2.18%.
 We do not expect such tariff reduction to have a material adverse impact on our results of operations.

-On December 14, 2020, the NCC determined that, starting from January 2021, our tariff in the mobile interconnection fees should be reduced from NT\$0.571 per minute to NT\$0.443 per minute in three years.
-On September 26, 2018, the NCC approved our new fixed communications network interconnection fees, The interconnection fees for local telephone and domestic long distance telephone remained the same, while the interconnection fees from mobile network to local telephone decreased, from NT\$0.4851 to NT\$0.4383 per minute during peak times and from NT\$0.2531 to NT\$0.2148 per minute during off-peak times.
-The tariff was effective from January 1, 2019 to December 31, 2022.
-On December 16, 2022, the NCC further determined that, since January 2023, our interconnection rate between fixed-line customers and other fixed-line customers is NT\$0.32 per minute during peak times and NT\$0.09 per minute during off-peak times.
-The interconnection rate for calls initiated by mobile customers to fixed-line customers has been NT\$0.4349 per minute during peak times and NT\$0.2059 per minute during off-peak times.
-However, the NCC issued a notice for the promulgation of the "Upper Limits on the Termination Rates for Voice Service over Fixed Network Provided by Significant Market Powers" on June 5, 2023.
+The NCC issued a notice for the promulgation of the "Upper Limits on the Termination Rates for Voice Service over Fixed Network Provided by Significant Market Powers" on June 5, 2023.
 The interconnection fees of local telephones, domestic long-distance or international calls, and mobile-to-fixed-line calls should be decreased gradually from June 5, 2023 to December 31, 2026 in four years.
 The interconnection rate between fixed-line customers and other fixed-line customers is reduced from NT\$0.30 to NT\$0.24 per minute during peak times and from NT\$0.09 to NT\$0.08 per minute during off-peak times.
 The interconnection rate for fixed line customers to domestic long distance or international is reduced from NT\$0.31 to NT\$0.27 per minute.
 The interconnection rate for calls initiated by mobile customers to fixed-line customers is reduced from NT\$0.3943 to NT\$0.2939 per minute during peak times and from NT\$0.1883 to NT\$0.1440 per minute during off-peak times.